TomGeorgi/Mobile-Robotik/README.md

 # Mobile Robotik

-## Repository for the practical exercises of the lecture "Mobile Robotik".
+## Repository for the practical exercises of the lecture "Mobile Robotik"

 ### Authors